Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

-We end the current subsection with the following definition, which will be used heavily in \S\ref{sec:compact}. \begin{definition}[$\e$-approximations] Let $\e > 0$.
-A network $(X,\w_X)\in \Ngen$ is said to be \emph{$\e$-approximable} by $(Y,\w_Y)\in \Ngen$ if $\dno(X,Y) < \e$.
+We end the current subsection with the following definition, which is reminiscent of the notion of $\e$-nets in metric spaces. \begin{definition}[$\e$-approximations] Let $\e > 0$.
+A network $(X,\w_X)\in \Ngen$ is said to be \emph{$\e$-approximable} by $(Y,\w_Y)\in \Ngen$ if $\dn(X,Y) < \e$.
 In this case, $Y$ is said to be an \emph{$\e$-approximation} of $X$.
 Typically, we will be interested in the case where $X$ is infinite and $Y$ is finite, i.e. in $\e$-approximating infinite networks by finite networks. \end{definition}